ToastNest/DSCSF/README.md

 python node.py node2 \
 python cli.py \

-### CPU Allocation:
+### Addtional Information:
-Note : CPU Cores that can be allocated to a Node is restricted by number of CPU Cores available to the Docker Engine.
+1. CPU Cores that can be allocated to a Node is restricted by number of CPU Cores available to the Docker Engine. \
+2. Minimum Duration of Pod is recommended to be set at 45s for succesful reallocation.